 Places of Interest

-- Rothenburg Town Hall (Rathaus in German) Bell Tower – Climb the bell tower for a far-reaching view of the town and countryside.
+- Rothenburg Town Hall (Rathaus) Bell Tower – Climb the bell tower for a far-reaching view of the town and countryside.
 You climb a little over 200 steps and pay the entry fee (less than 3 Euros for an adult) as you approach the last 10 steps.
 Enter the town hall through the doors facing the square, and you will see the steps to the bell tower.

 - Castle Garden (Burggarten in German) – Stroll through the Bishop’s gardens for a peaceful, relaxing time admiring the flowers as well as views of the countryside.